Numbered Treaties: Background

-The relationship between The Canadian Crown and Indigenous peoples stretches back to the first contact between European colonialists and North American Indigenous peoples.
+The relationship between the Canadian Crown and Indigenous peoples stretches back to the first contact between European colonialists and North American Indigenous peoples.
 Over centuries of interaction, treaties were established concerning the interaction between the monarch and Indigenous peoples.
-Both the Royal Proclamation of 1763 and the British North America Act, 1867 (now the Constitution Act, 1867) established guidelines that would be later used to create the numbered treaties.
+Both the Royal Proclamation of 1763 and the British North America Act 1867 (now the Constitution Act, 1867) established guidelines that would be later used to create the numbered treaties.

-The Royal Proclamation occurred in 1763, and is considered to be the foundation of treaty-making in Canada.
+The royal proclamation of 1763 is considered to be the foundation of treaty-making in Canada.
 This proclamation established a line between the Appalachian Mountains from Nova Scotia to the southern region of the Province of Georgia, and prevented settlement beyond that specific area by settlers.
 The proclamation also established protocols that needed to be acknowledged by the governing authority in regards to purchasing land from First Nations Peoples in North America and later Canada.
-The Royal Proclamation was created as a result of the assertion of British jurisdiction over First Nation territory.
+The royal proclamation was created as a result of the assertion of British jurisdiction over First Nation territory.
 While the British laid claim over First Nation territory, uprisings from Pontiac, the Three Fires Confederacy, and other First Nations Peoples resulted in a period of violence between the two peoples as the British attempted to maintain their claim and the Indigenous peoples fought to dislodge British troops from their land.
-As a result of these uprisings, the intention of the Royal Proclamation was to prevent future disputes.
-The Royal Proclamation stated that the only authoritative government that was able to purchase land from First Nations People was the British Crown.
+As a result of these uprisings, the intention of the royal proclamation was to prevent future disputes.
+The royal proclamation stated that the only authoritative government that was able to purchase land from First Nations People was the British Crown.
 One of the stipulations of this agreement was that First Nations People were to be informed and attend the public assembly regarding the purchase of lands.

 When the British North America Act 1867 was enacted, a division of power was established between the Dominion government and its provinces that separated First Nation Peoples and settlers.
 The federal government retained responsibility for providing health care, education, property rights and creating other laws that would affect the First Nations people.
 The government of Canada replaced the British Crown as the leading authority, and gained control of 19th-century First Nations land transfers.

-Both the Royal Proclamation and the British North America Act impacted the procedures of governmental and First Nations negotiations.
+Both the royal proclamation and the British North America Act 1867 impacted the procedures of governmental and First Nations negotiations.
 They set the stage for future negotiations that would occur, including the numbered treaties that would begin in 1871 with Treaty 1.